johnwcowan/r7rs-work/PortOperationsCowan.md

 As an alternative to creating custom Scheme ports, this SRFI provides for clean interfaces between the world of ports and the more flexible world of [SRFI 158](http://srfi.schemers.org/srfi-158/srfi-158.html) generators and accumulators.
-In what follows, *operation* is a procedure that accepts (perhaps optionally) a port as one of its arguments.
+In what follows, *operation* is a procedure with side effects, perhaps taking a port as one of its arguments.
 A few convenience functions on string and bytevector ports that were omitted from R7RS-small are also provided.